openzipkin/zipkin/doc/architecture.md

 Once the trace data arrives at the Zipkin collector daemon we check that it's valid, store it and the index it for lookups.

 ### Storage
-We settled on Cassandra for storage.
-It's scalable, has a flexible schema and is heavily used within Twitter.
-We did try to make this component pluggable though, so should not be hard to put in something else here.
+We originally built Zipkin on Cassandra for storage.
+It's scalable, has a flexible schema, and is heavily used within Twitter.
+However, we made this component pluggable, and we now have support for Redis, HBase, MySQL, PostgreSQL, SQLite, and H2.

 ### Zipkin query daemon
 Once the data is stored and indexed we need a way to extract it.
 This is where the query daemon comes in, providing the users with a simple Thrift api for finding and retrieving traces.
 See <a href="https://github.com/twitter/zipkin/blob/master/zipkin-thrift/src/main/thrift/zipkinQuery.thrift">the Thrift file</a>.